-For each material in the Table, we use CASRAM to model more than 100,000 separate incidents distributed between highway and rail transportation, relevant container types (e.g., DOT Class 105 tank car, MC 330 cargo tank, 1A1 drums), and release types (e.g., accident-related, en route/nonaccident).
+For each material in the Table, we use CASRAM to model more than 100,000 separate incidents distributed among highway and rail transportation, relevant container types (e.g., DOT Class 105 tank car, MC 330 cargo tank, 1A1 drums), and release types (e.g., accident-related, en route/nonaccident).
 The distribution of the incidents within the categories above are specified in the shipment profiles discussed in Section 2.2.
 Incidents are also distributed geographically and temporally on the basis of transportation mode and release type.
 Geographic and temporal effects have a large influence on meteorology, which in turn directly affects the safe distance calculation.
-The location of the incident affects the general climate and land use (e.g., dry desert, temperate farmland), whereas the time of day and month affect the weather at that locale.
+The location of the incident affects the general climate and land use (e.g., dry desert, temperate farmland), and the time of day and month affect the weather at that locale.

 Each release modeled in the analysis is assigned a random date, time, and location.
 The locations for U.S.-based accidents are chosen probabilistically on the basis of state distributions of accidents in the HMIS database.
 Separate distributions are used for accident-related and en route/nonaccident releases for both highway and rail.
 Locations for Canada and Mexico are based on population density.
-Date and time are assigned on the basis of month-of-year and time-of-day distributions for incidents in the HMIS database following Brown et al. (2005), where the year is assigned in a 10-year window that corresponds to observations in the meteorological database (1996-2005).
+Date and time are assigned on the basis of month and time-of-day distributions for incidents in the HMIS database following Brown et al. (2005), where the year is assigned in a 20-year window that corresponds to observations in the meteorological database (1996-2015).

 The emission rate model in CASRAM uses the shipment information and meteorology as specified above to determine the rate at which specific materials are released into the atmosphere.
-The first step is to estimate the discharge fraction on the basis of historical statistical distributions generated from analysis of HMIS database incidents.
+The first step is to estimate the discharge fraction on the basis of historical statistical distributions generated from an analysis of incidents in the HMIS database.
 The emission rates of the material to the atmosphere are then calculated by using physical models for discharge, flashing, and evaporation applicable to that release.
 Within the emission rate model, the total amount of material spilled (discharge fraction) and median pool depth are treated stochastically.

 By using the emission rates for the chemical(s) involved and the ambient meteorology, the dispersion model within CASRAM then determines the affected areas.
-We view the dispersion calculation as a two-step process.
-Step 1 involves characterizing the meteorology from the available surface observations, and Step 2 involves estimating the transport and dispersion from the applicable meteorological parameters.
-Step 1 is accomplished with a meteorological preprocessor, which is a series of algorithms that take raw meteorological data (e.g., wind speed, temperature, humidity, cloud cover) and site information (e.g., land cover type, roughness length) and calculate parameters necessary for estimating dispersion.
-While this analysis is usually closely associated with dispersion modeling, the atmospheric parameters have been represented as stability classes; however, in this analysis, the turbulence of the atmospheric boundary layer is represented by more fundamental turbulence measures, such as friction velocity, surface heat flux, and inversion height.
-Step 2 is accomplished in CASRAM with a

-Lagrangian integral dispersion model for passive releases, coupled with a dense gas dispersion model to address large releases of liquefied gases where heavier-than-air plumes form.
+The dispersion calculation is a two-step process: Step 1 is characterizing the meteorology from the available surface observations, and step 2 is estimating the transport and dispersion from the applicable meteorological parameters.
+Step 1 is accomplished with a meteorological preprocessor, which is a series of algorithms that take raw meteorological data (e.g., wind speed, temperature, humidity, cloud cover) and site information (e.g., land cover type, roughness length) and calculate the parameters necessary for estimating dispersion.
+While this analysis is usually closely associated with dispersion modeling, the atmospheric parameters calculated are also used in estimating source emission rates.
+Traditionally, these parameters have been represented as stability classes; however, in this analysis, the turbulence of the atmospheric boundary layer is represented by more fundamental turbulence measures, such as friction velocity, surface heat flux, and inversion height.
+Step 2 is accomplished in CASRAM with a Lagrangian integral dispersion model for passive releases, coupled with a dense gas dispersion model to address large releases of liquefied gases in which heavier-than-air plumes form.
 The physical relationships that make up the emission rate and dispersion models are outlined in Sections 3.3 and 3.4, respectively.